djhmateer/djhmateer.github.io/_posts/2024-06-15-feature phones.md

 ## UK Phone Network summary

 There are 4 physical phone networks MNO (Major Mobile Network Operators) in the UK.
 Others such as Tesco piggyback.
+SIM cards are generally.

+- Three - my current provdier.
+Sporadic coverage in my house.
+Okay beside windows.
-- EE (part of BT Group merger of Orange and T-Mobile) - got sim card on order
+- EE (part of BT Group merger of Orange and T-Mobile).
+SLighter better in some parts as downgrades to 3G/2G compared with Three.
+Worse in other parts.
-- Three - my current provdier
+- Vodaphone - slightly better in some parts of house.
+Same massive black spot in living room.
-- O2 (giffgaff) - my wifes (nearly got wifi). great website. got sim on order
+- O2 (giffgaff) - my wifes (wifi calling not working yet). great website.

-- Vodaphone - got a sim card on order
+In summary we've got bad network coverage in our village and none of the networks are good enough to run without wifi calling.

 ## Mobile Virtual Network Operators